bwl21/zupfnoter/README.md

 ### Basic structure

-A Zupfnoter sheet basicall has two sections
+A Zupfnoter sheet basically has two sections

 -   the abc section
 -   the configuration section.
-This is a JSON fragment separated from the abc sectio by
+This is a JSON fragment separated from the abc section by

         %%%%zupfnoter.config